felvin-search/blog/blog/2021-12-16-rajiv's-intern-blog/index.md

 ### The extra edge

-Since the Monaco editor is itself used by vscode, it provides code completion for the languages which would help users to write code :tadagit a:
+Since the Monaco editor is itself used by vscode, it provides code completion for the languages which would help users to write code :tada: